 Informed decision support

 Since the beginning of 2020, the world has been experiencing the devastating effects of the COVID-19 pandemic.
-With over 32 million confirmed cases and nearly 1 million deaths globally, the virus has left its permanent mark on countries around the globe.
+The virus has left its permanent mark on countries around the globe.

 The pandemic also brought parts of the economy to a standstill.
-As a result of business and school closures, the national unemployment rate reached the highest recorded monthly rate in history, with over 23 million unemployed Americans1 in April 2020.
-Of those unemployed, 1.4 million healthcare workers2 lost their jobs, as non-essential procedures were postponed.
+As a result of business and school closures, the national unemployment rate reached the highest recorded monthly rate in history.1Healthcare workers2 lost their jobs, as non-essential procedures were postponed.
 Among those Americans who were fortunate enough to keep their jobs, an overwhelming number were forced to work remotely.
-In fact, in an MIT Technology Review Insights survey, over two-thirds of 464 executives reported that since the start of the pandemic more than 80% of their workforce has been working remotely3.
+In fact, in an MIT Technology Review Insights survey, over two-thirds of 464 executives reported that since the start of the pandemic, more than 80% of their workforce has been working remotely.3

-There is one crucial element in this new stage: every component of a reentry plan should be based on informed decisions, leaning heavily on expert guidance and data.
-By helping to prevent the further spread of the virus, organizations can work towards restoring full operations without regressing and once again shutting down.
+There is one crucial element in this new stage: Every component of a reentry plan should be based on informed decisions, leaning heavily on expert guidance and data.
+By helping to prevent the further spread of the virus, organizations can work toward restoring full operations without regressing and once again shutting down.

 Return to normal with decision support

 First, management teams will need to stay up to date on the latest federal, state and local restrictions and ensure compliance.
 While certain restrictions may be lifted, they can also be put back in place if there is a local uptick in confirmed cases.
 Local businesses and schools need to comply with these ever-changing guidelines to help ensure the safety of their employees and students.

 Businesses and schools will need clear policies on mask-wearing, social distancing and sanitation procedures in the office, as well as when isolations and quarantines are required.
 These policies will vary depending on local health regulations as well as organizational needs.

 Technology that informs